This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You may need an enema (liquid put in your rectum) before your surgery.
 The enema has a dye in it that shows up on an x-ray.
 The enema and x-ray check for leaks in your colon where your past surgery was done.
 Your healthcare provider may also check your anal sphincter to make sure it is working properly.
-Ask your caregiver for more information about these and other tests you may need.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery:

 - You may need to drink a medicine the night before your surgery to help empty your intestines.

 The day of your surgery: